 They gave us a 116-page manual and showed us a video that told us not to wear flip flops.
 "And remember, remain calm and neutral in all circumstances," said the video.
 I learned that ballots come in packs of fifty, and we must mark an X on a paper grid whenever we give one to a voter.
 The machines are horribly complicated creatures that require configuration reports, diagnostic tape, serial-numbered tags, and sealed envelopes.
 There's a device with a beautiful sci-fi name called The Cradlepoint that networks the polling site.
 We learned how to plug it in.
 They told us to cover extension cords and remove any items that a voter might bump into.
 We learned the appropriate distances that must be observed for exit polling and political discussion.
 We did hypothetical math problems that tallied up emergency ballots, voided ballots, and any ballots remaining in the scanner.

 We will wipe down surfaces after each voter.
-And we must work in bipartisan teams at all times, so maybe I'll make a Republican friend.
+And we must work in bipartisan teams at all times, so maybe I'll make a new friend.

 After a few weeks away from New York, I thought the city would feel different when I returned from the Midwestern wilderness.
 I thought I'd feel overwhelmed or awed, or at least see its New Yorkness with fresh eyes.
 But this city's muscle-memory is a remarkably stubborn thing; the moment I stepped onto First Avenue and waited for the crosswalk, it felt as if I'd only been away for a few hours.

 But there's a distinct quietness, a holding of the breath.
 It feels like the city is waiting.
 Waiting to see how the election turns out.
 Waiting to see if the infection rate will spike once the weather turns cold.
 Will our masks and distancing shield us, or will we return to the shuttered days of April when ambulances filled the night?